Dickson Centre, Australian Capital Territory: Transport

-Canberra’s light rail line runs along Northbourne Avenue which forms the western boundary of the suburb of Dickson.
-The Dickson interchange is the third busiest stop on the line.
-Dickson Centre is located near the corner of two major roads - Antill Street and Northbourne Avenue.
-These streets also intersect with Mouat Street, a major route to suburbs in northern Belconnen.
+Opened in April 2019, Canberra’s light rail line runs along Northbourne Avenue and stops at Dickson Interchange, which is the third busiest stop on the line.
+This interchange also serves the Centre with buses running to surrounding suburbs as well as further afield to Civic and Belconnen.

-The Centre is well served by buses running to surrounding suburbs and also further afield to Civic and Belconnen.
-Dickson Interchange south of Antill Street on Canberra's light rail line opened in April 2019 on Northbourne Avenue.
+Dickson Centre is located near the corner of two major roads - Antill Street and Northbourne Avenue, both of which bound the suburb of Dickson to the north and west respectively.
+These roads also intersect with Mouat Street, a major route to suburbs in northern Belconnen.

 Canberra's original Aerodrome (1924-1926)

 The area that became Dickson shopping centre, suburban streets and playing fields was Canberra's first Aerodrome in the early history of Canberra.
 A former plaque on the front of Dickson Library was removed in 2021 because of errors, and replaced by a Canberra Tracks sign on the lawn outside Dickson Baptist Church.
-The sign describes the Territory's first fatal aviation disaster, that occurred just north of the library between Antill and Blacket Streets in Downer in 1926.
+The sign describes the ACT's first fatal aviation disaster, which occurred just north of the library between Antill and Blacket Streets in Downer in 1926.